USTA Junior Team Tennis

 The first team or player to win 4 points wins the game.
 If the score reaches 3 POINTS ALL, the 7th (or next) point becomes the GAME POINT.
 In singles, the receiver may choose to receive either in the ad or deuce court*.
 In doubles the receiving team may choose to receive in either the ad or deuce court.* In mixed doubles, the boy must receive serve from the boy and the girl must receive serve from the girl.* In calling the score of a no-ad game, players may either use 1, 2, 3, and game or 15, 30, 40 and game.
 They may call a score of 3-all deuce. *Both players on the receiving team must remain on the same receiving side they played during the match.

 Prior to the match, print the scorecard from TennisLink to exchange the lineup before matches begin.
 Captains should keep possession of their scorecard during the match.
 After the match, compare cards with the other team captain.
-Both captains should record names of players from both teams and all scores.
+Both captains should record names of players from both teams and all scores and sign both scorecards.
+A captain’s signature on a scorecard represents the captain’s agreement that the information contained therein is true and accurate.
 For 10U, 12U and 14U total number of games won will be counted for both teams.
 For 8U and 18U total individual matches won will be counted for both teams.
 Scores must be entered within 24 hours of the conclusion of the match by the team that wins the dual match.
 Scores must be confirmed within 5 days of the match by the team that does not win the dual match.
+If scores are not entered within 24 hours by the winning team then either team may enter the scores.
+If scores are not entered within 48 hours, match may be posted as a double default.
+Captains shall keep their scorecards in their possession for the duration of the match, and then retain copies of completed scorecards for the entire JTT season.

-In 8-game pro sets, if the match reaches 7-all, players must play a set tie-break.
+In 12U and 14U, if a set reaches 3-3, players must play a set tie-break.
 The order of serving continues in the same rotation.
-The first team to reach 7 points wins the game and match, provided there is a margin of two points over the opponent(s).
+The first team to reach 7 points wins the set, provided there is a margin of two points over the opponent(s).
 If necessary, the tiebreak game shall continue until this margin is achieved.
-The score is recorded on TennisLink as 8-7.

 In 18U, playing the best of three sets, a set tie-break is played at 6-all in the first two sets.
 If teams split sets, a match tiebreaker is played in lieu of a third set.
 The first team to reach 10 points wins the set and match, provided there is a margin of two points over the opponent(s).
 If necessary, the tiebreak game shall continue until this margin is achieved.